TRANSLATE -- A Monte Carlo Simulation of Electron Transport in Liquid Argon: Electron-Argon Cross Sections

 \section{Electron-Argon Cross Sections}

 The interaction cross sections for drifting electrons on argon atoms is the primary physics input to the simulation.
-In order to adequately model electrons over a broad range of electric fields, we incorporate energy-dependent cross-sections spanning six orders of magnitude, from $10^{-3}$ eV, below the electron's thermalization energy in liquid argon, to $10^{3}$ eV, where the cross-section for ionization dominates the total interaction rate.
+In order to adequately model electrons over a broad range of electric fields, we incorporate energy-dependent cross sections spanning six orders of magnitude, from $10^{-3}$ eV, below the electron's thermalization energy in liquid argon, to $10^{3}$ eV, where the cross section for ionization dominates the total interaction rate.
 The model accounts for elastic momentum-transfer and energy-transfer interactions, as well as inelastic excitations and ionization.
-Figure~\ref{fig:xsec1D} shows the cross-section for electrons scattering on argon as a function of the electron's kinetic energy for different interaction processes.
-For the elastic energy and momentum transfer processes, the different cross-sections for gas and liquid argon are portrayed.
+Figure~\ref{fig:xsec1D} shows the cross section for electrons scattering on argon as a function of the electron's kinetic energy for different interaction processes.
+For the elastic energy and momentum transfer processes, the different cross sections for gas and liquid argon are portrayed.
 The remainder of this chapter discusses each interaction mode in more detail, along with its implementation in the simulation.